Specialty and associate specialist (SAS) doctors work at various career grades in hospitals and form an integral part of the UK’s medical workforce.

 A recent survey published by the General Medical Council underscored the challenges SAS surgeons face in their working lives.
-The results found that many SAS doctors were made to feel excluded and were not given the right opportunity to develop their career.
+The results found that many SAS doctors were made to feel excluded and were not given the right opportunity to develop their careers.

 This section will help you assess whether you want to become an SAS surgeon, how to enter these posts and how you can arrange your career progression once you have done so.

-Benefits of RCS membership
+Benefits of RCS England membership

 As a member of the RCS England, you will enjoy exclusive access to professional development events, courses and webinars.